 If, on the other hand, we imagine the excitability to be uniformly diminished, we must then assume that the "irritable material" is reformed less rapidly.
 The motor-stimulus, which has been increasing during the usual interval up to the point of its formerly effective strength, now finds the muscular fibres still in an insufficient state of excitability; the stimulus, like the "irritable material," must go on increasing until they bear such a relation to each other that the stimulus can have effect.
 Diminished excitability therefore lengthens the cardiac cycle, and reduces the frequency.
-The reduction of the frequency can be demonstrated in almost any dying heart, and is also brought about by all kinds of influences.
-Beautiful examples of the slow reduction of the frequency are given, for example, by Öhrwall ( Fig. 24), Straub ( Fig. 4), and in most tracings of dying hearts which are found in literature.
+The reduction of the frequency can be demontated to the stimulation of the frequency can be demonstrated in almost any dying heart, and is also brought about by all kinds of influences.
+Beautiful examples of the slow reduction of the frequency are given, for example, by Öhrwall (85 Fig. 24), Straub (107 Fig. 4), and in most tracings of dying hearts which are found in literature.